xmindltd/xmind-sdk-js/docs/en.md

 ###### .summary(options) => Topic

-* Add a component of summary under the parent component that allows using `edge` for a scope, but not allows to add summary under the `Central Topic`.
+* Add a component of summary under the parent component that allows using `edge` for a scope, but not allows to add summary under the `Central Topic`

 | Name | Type | Default | Required | Description |
 |:----:|:----:|:-------:|:--------:|:------------|